-The State's obligation to repay any Advances will be evidenced by the delivery to each Bank of one or more promissory notes (Promissory Note) in an aggregate principal amount equal to the amount of all Advances authorized under the Credit Agreement.
-The Promissory Note is payable solely from Program Income deposited into the Subordinated Debt Service Fund, as set forth in the Supplemental Resolution, and the Promissory Note ranks equally with the Notes.
+The State has delivered one or more promissory notes (Promissory Notes) to each Liquidity Facility Provider, evidencing its obligation to repay all Advances.
+Each Promissory Note ranks equally with the Notes and is payable solely from Program Income deposited into the Subordinated Debt Service Fund, as provided for in the resolutions authorizing the Notes.

 The State is permitted to replace the Credit Agreement with another comparable agreement or agreements with any other liquidity facility provider provided that such substitution meets all required qualifications, including, but not limited to, written evidence from each rating agency which, at the request of the State, is then rating the Notes and which is then also rating the provider (or its guarantor) of the proposed substitute liquidity facility to the effect that the substitution of the Liquidity Facility will not by itself result in a withdrawal, suspension or reduction of its ratings of the Notes from those which then prevail.
 Any such substituted Liquidity Facility Agreement may have covenants, conditions to borrowing and other provisions different from those referred to above.
 The State will notify the Dealers of any change in the Liquidity Facility.
-The State will also notify each nationally recognized municipal securities information repository (NRMSIR) of any change in the Liquidity Facility.
+The State will also notify each nationally recognized municipal securities information repository of any change in the Liquidity Facility.